ericsalesdeandrade/CybSafe_ESDA/README.md

 ## API Functionality Limitations
 The following are limitations in the functionality of the API
 1. The API doesn't support data UPDATES.
+Need to add `UPDATE` functionality.
 2. The API only makes 1 call to the Poke endpoint and can fetch 20 values in one execution.
 3. The API retrieves ALL values from the database when the `get_pokemon` endpoint is called.
+Would be good to limit how many values are fetched.
 4. The other Pokemon attributes and description is not stored and the setup uses just 1 Postgres table with 4 columns
 5. The API doesn't have any security and Postgres uses standard default username and password.

 ## What I would implement for production
-- Address the above limitations and extend API functionality.
+- Extend API functionality to address the above limitations.
-- Fully comprehensive Unit and Integration tests to test ALL API endpoints including connections to the Postgres DB and exceptions.
+- Fully comprehensive Unit and Integration tests to test code functionality, exceptions and ALL API endpoints including connections to the Postgres DB and exceptions.
 - Package the script as a python module hosted in PackageCloud or similar rather than just scripts.
 The CI/CD pipeline